ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 link-citations: yes
 ---

 One of the nice things about the simple OLS models we fit in the last post is they’re easy to interpret.
 The various `\(\beta\)` parameters were valid estimates of the population effects for one treatment group relative to the wait-list control.
 However, this nice property won’t hold in many cases where the nature of our dependent variables and/or research design requires us to fit other kinds of models from the broader generalized linear mixed model (GLMM) framework.
-Another issue at stake is if you’ve spent most of your statistical analysis career in an OLS-state of mind, there’s a good chance there are concepts that are undifferentiated in your mind.
+Another issue at stake is if you’ve spent most of your statistical analysis career using the OLS framework, there’s a good chance there are concepts that are undifferentiated in your mind.
 As is turns out, some of these concepts are important when we want to make valid causal inferences.
 Our task in this post is to start differentiating the undifferentiated.

 ## Reload and refit

 ### `horan1971` data.

 In post, we’ll be continuing on with our `horan1971` data set form the last post.
 These data, recall, were transposed from the values displayed in Table 2 from Horan & Johnson ([1971](#ref-horan1971coverant)).
-I’ve saved them as an external `.rda` file in a `/data` subfolder on GitHub.
-If you don’t want to wander over to my GitHub, you can just copy the code from my last post.
+I’ve saved them as an external `.rda` file in a `/data` subfolder on GitHub ([here](https://github.com/ASKurz/blogdown5/tree/main/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/data)).
+If you don’t want to wander over to my GitHub, you can just copy the code from the [last post](https://timely-flan-2986f4.netlify.app/blog/2023-02-06-boost-your-power-with-baseline-covariates/).

 ``` r
 # packages